Tank car: DOT-111

-The DOT-111 tank car, which is designed to carry liquids such as denatured fuel ethanol, is built to a US standard.
+The DOT-111 tank car, designed to carry liquids such as denatured fuel ethanol, is built to a US standard.
 The design has been criticized on safety grounds.
 The train in the Lac-Mégantic derailment of 2013 was made up of 72 of these cars.

 DOT-112

 DOT-112 tank cars are used in North America to carry pressurized gases.
-One of these tank cars exploded in Waverley, TN, killing 16, when a Louisville & Nashville train derailed.
+One of these tank cars exploded in Waverly, Tennessee, killing 16, when a Louisville & Nashville train derailed.
 While the clean up efforts were under way, the tank car, UTLX 83013, ended up exploding from a BLEVE.

 DOT-114

 DOT-114 tank cars are used in North America to carry pressurized gases.

 Milk cars

 A milk car is a specialized type of tank car designed to carry raw milk between farms, creameries, and processing plants.

 Milk is now commonly chilled, before loading, and transported in a glass-lined tank car.
 Such tank cars are often placarded as "Food service use only".